ptupitsyn/ptupitsyn.github.io/_posts/2025-03-19-Getting-Started-With-Apache-Ignite-Net-3.md

 # Execute SQL Queries

+Ignite 3 is SQL-first, so you can interact with it using standard SQL queries.

 **Create table** using the standard SQL syntax.
 The first parameter is transaction; `null` means implicit transaction with autocommit.

 ```csharp